MikhailKras/weather-buddy/README.md

 - Rate limiter for several endpoints with FastAPI-Limiter (using Redis)
 - CSS styles and Bootstrap 5 framework for frontend
 - JavaScript scripts for sending requests to the API
+- Search history: Track and display user's search history for cities and coordinates

 ### Planned Features